AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ## Find your work

-The Home area is your one-stop shop to find tasks, issues, and approvals assigned to you.
-The filter and sort options built into the Home area work together to support you in working the way you want.
-You can use the Sort by option to group items together and then use the Filter to focus in on work that needs to be completed.
+The [!UICONTROL Home] area is your one-stop shop to find tasks, issues, and approvals assigned to you.
+The filter and sort options built into the [!UICONTROL Home] area work together to support you in working the way you want.
+You can use the [!UICONTROL Sort by] option to group items together and then use the Filter to focus in on work that needs to be completed.

 >[!NOTE]
 >